When it comes to an RV satellite TV system, we're done. We feel it is not worth the hassle. Here's why we will not be adding it to our RV.

 It’s also good for those days when going on that hiking trip is just not a viable idea.
 That's a big pro for many!

 You can take the satellite TV with you wherever you go.

-Another audience that RV satellite TV makes sense for is the sports junkie – assuming that someday sports will agan become available in the post-pandemic world, whenever that happens.
+Another audience that RV satellite TV makes sense for is the sports lover – assuming that someday sports will again become available in the post-pandemic world, whenever that happens.

 While that sounds all fine and good, our previous experience with an RV satellite system and found these issues:

 RV Satellite TV Doesn’t Like Obstructions

 If you experience inclement weather issues or there is lots of precipitation in the air, the satellite often has problems picking up a good signal.
 This can be a real pain.
 Here is a good article that explains the many obstructions you can face with satellite connection problems.